PanicStation.org

 Important note

-This is general information, not legal advice.
-Embassy/consulate procedures, destination entry rules, and carrier document checks can change.
-When something conflicts, follow the official guidance from the U.S. Department of State, the embassy/consulate, and your carrier.
+This is general information only, not legal, financial, travel, insurance, or other professional advice.
+Embassy and consulate procedures, destination entry rules, transit rules, and carrier checks can change, so follow the current instructions from the U.S. Department of State, the embassy or consulate, and your carrier.

 Additional Resources